 Better loading and unloading dynamics are generated due to the lower curve creating a “bow effect”.
 This “bow effect” allows a player to load the Elevate stick more quickly and with less effort than a straight-shafted stick.
 And, once loaded, the Elevate stick unloads more quickly at the end of the shooting motion to deliver a quicker release.

 A: Three different test methods have been used to evaluate the stick.

 Q: Is the stick patented?

 A: Elevate's stick design is patent pending.
 The company has several patents in various stages of approval with US and international patent offices.

 Q: Is the stick legal?

 A: Yes.
-The stick conforms to the rules of the NHL, NCAA, USA Hockey.
-We are also currently in discussions with Hockey Canada and the IIHF to receive formal approval for play.
+The stick conforms to the rules of the NHL, NCAA, USA Hockey and Hockey Canada.
+We are also currently in discussions with the IIHF to receive formal approval for international play.
 Because the off-set shaft is a departure from the traditional hockey stick design we anticipate product evaluations before a full and final approval is given from each organization.

 Q: Where are the sticks made?

 A: Our stick is manufactured by a leading global manufacturer with over 40 years of carbon fiber experience.
 They manufacture over 1 million hockey sticks per year for several major brands in the market today.